-Ferns have adapted to growing in soil that retains lots of moisture, yet has a porous structure that allows excess water to drain away from the roots (preventing roots rot).
+Ferns have adapted to growing in soil that retains lots of moisture, yet has a porous structure that allows excess water to drain away from the roots (preventing root rot).

 If you do not water often enough or water too lightly and the soil dries out then brown leaf tips are one of the first signs of stress.
-However the drought stress can also manifest in the fern browning from the bottom of the plant.
+However, drought stress can also manifest in the fern browning from the bottom of the plant.

 How to Solve it:

-To test the soil and monitor the moisture levels in the soil you can feel the weight of the fern’s pot by lifting it as it should feel heavy after watering, then gradually lighter as the ferns roots uptake the moisture in the following days or if the fern is outdoors you can test the soil to a fingers depth to detect the level of moisture and determine when you fern needs watering.
+To test the soil and monitor the moisture levels in the soil you can feel the weight of the fern’s pot by lifting it as it should feel heavy after watering, then gradually lighter as the roots of the fern uptake the moisture in the following days or if the fern is outdoors you can test the soil to a fingers depth to detect the level of moisture and determine when your fern needs watering.

-Always water your fern with a generous soak rather then a light watering.
+Always water your fern with a generous soak rather than a light watering.

 Water thoroughly so that excess water drains through the drainage holes in the base of the pot.